 Ultimately, a vulnerability assessment arms you with the information you need to handle the vulnerabilities in your infrastructure.

-Conducting a vulnerability assessment
+Common times to run a vulnerability assessment include:

 Ultimately, you can break down the vulnerability assessment process into six main steps: